Shrek!

-Shrek! is a fantasy comedy picture book published in 1990.
-Written and illustrated by American book writer and cartoonist William Steig, it is about a repugnant monster who leaves home to see the world and ends up marrying an ugly princess.
+Shrek! is a children's picture book published in 1990.
+Written and illustrated by American writer and cartoonist William Steig, it is about a repugnant monster who leaves home to see the world and ends up marrying an ugly princess.
 The book was generally well-received upon publication, with critics praising the illustrations, originality, and writing.
 Critics have also described Shrek as an antihero and noted the book's themes of satisfaction and self-esteem.
-The book served as the basis for the film Shrek by DreamWorks Animation which had later become a media franchise.
+The book served as the basis for the DreamWorks Animation film Shrek, which subsequently became a multimedia franchise.